Gå til sidens indhold

 Both the Danish Constitution and the European Convention on Human Rights ensure open justice.

-Open justice has two specific purposes.
-First, open justice should ensure that the relevant parties are not subjected to secret justice, which involves the risk that irrelevant considerations are given weight during adjudication.
-Secondly, the requirement for open justice will improve public confidence in the judicial system because the public learns how cases are adjudicated.
+Open justice serves two specific purposes.
+First, it ensures that the relevant parties are not subject to secretive justice, involving the risk that irrelevant factors influences the adjudication.
+Second, the requirement for open justice improves public confidence in the judicial system as the public observes how cases are adjudicated.

-Open justice covers both public access to attending legal proceedings and media access to court room coverage.
-However, open justice sometimes has to yield to consideration for the parties or the investigation.
-In these situations, the court may decide to hear the case behind closed doors or impose reporting restrictions on certain details from the proceedings or the identity of the defendant.
+Open justice encompasses public access to legal proceedings and media access to courtroom coverage.
+However, open justice sometimes must yield to consideration for the parties or the investigation.
+In such situations, the court may decide to hear the case behind closed doors or impose reporting restrictions on certain details from the proceedings or the identity of the defendant.

 Interaction with the media

-The public will primarily learn about court proceedings via the media.
-And media interest in court procedures is indeed great.
-Knife killing, gang rape and violence are given both newspaper coverage and broadcasting time.
-Press coverage of legal proceedings is very important for the public conception of due process.
-Therefore good interaction between the media and the judiciary is essential.
-Under all circumstances, Denmark as a society founded on the rule of law cannot function adequately unless information about court procedures is a communicative task to be undertaken by the media in concert with the judiciary.
+The public primarily learns about court proceedings through the media, and media interest in court procedures is very important.
+Knife killing, gang rape, and violence are given newspaper coverage and broadcasting time as well.
+Press coverage of legal proceedings is crucial for the public conception of due process.
+Therefore, good interaction between the media and the judiciary is essential.
+Under all circumstances, Denmark is a society founded on the rule of law, which cannot function adequately unless information about court procedures is a communicative task to be undertaken by the media in concert with the judiciary.

-For this reason, in their communication policy the Courts of Denmark propose that the judiciary should, while observing professional secrecy, assist reporters by giving them background information, e.g. about legal practice in a given field.
+For that reason, the Courts of Denmark propose in their communication policy that the judiciary should, while observing professional secrecy and independence, assist reporters by giving them relevant information.
 This may help ensure that the public is informed competently and adequately about proceedings and decisions in specific cases.

 The communication policy includes some advice about interaction with the press.
-For it is important to us that the public and the press should, as far as possible, receive the same good treatment in all of Denmark.
+It is important to us that the public and the press, as far as possible, are treated fairly and justly everywhere in Denmark.

-In other areas, the Courts of Denmark has taken steps to strengthen the medie relations.
-A Communication network has been established with a contact person in each court aiming to help journalists and some courts have press judges that can explain and make a comment on court rulings.
+In other areas, the Courts of Denmark have taken steps to strengthen the media relations.
+A communication network has been established with a contact person in each court aiming to assists journalists, and some courts have press judges who can explain and comment on court rulings.

 Digital communication

-An important element of judicial transparency is the public accessibility of the courts.
-E-justice – the use of modern technologies in court proceedings – has a key role to play in improving access to justice.
+An important element of judicial transparency is the public accessibility to the courts.
+E-justice, i.e. the use of modern technologies in court proceedings, has a key role to play in improving access to justice.

-Digital communication with the courts has, however, for many years been restricted by various legislative obstacles, e.g. the sine qua non's of written proceedings and signatures on documents.
-The Danish Administration of Justice Act has been amended to prepare the way for the use of digital communication in general and e-mail in particular in court proceedings.
-The new rules have not yet entered into force.
+Digital communication with the courts has, however, for many years been restricted by various legislative obstacles, e.g. the sine qua nons of written proceedings and signatures on documents.
+The Danish Administration of Justice Act has been amended to prepare the way for the use of digital communication in general, and email communication in particular, in court proceedings.